mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

 Files
 =====
 Navigate to the directory ``aero/meshing/volume`` in your tutorial folder.
-Copy the following files from the surface meshing directory:
+Copy the following file from the surface meshing directory:

 .. prompt:: bash